How do Razor E100 vs. Inokim Quick 3 Super Limited stack up?

-Razor E100 has Caliper breaks, and Inokim Quick 3 Super Limited has Disc breaks.
+Razor E100 has Caliper brakes, and Inokim Quick 3 Super Limited has Disc brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 Razor E100 has Pneumatic and Inokim Quick 3 Super Limited has Pneumatic.